You are here

 NHMU’s Family Sleepover is a program for children between the ages of 5 and 13 accompanied by an adult chaperone 25 years of age or older.
 We do not make exceptions to these age limits.
 One adult chaperone is required for every group of up to 4 children.
 Adults cannot attend unless there is a child in their party; no unaccompanied children may participate in the sleepover.

-Waiver forms are required for each Family Sleepover participant.
-Please download and fill out the forms.
-You can return them to the Museum via mail, e-mail, or fax: 801.585.3684, or bring the paperwork with you on the night of your program.
+Waiver forms are required for each Family Sleepover participant, adults and children.
+Please download, print, and fill out the forms.
+You can then scan the completed paperwork and e-mail, send them by fax to 801-585-3684, or bring the paperwork with you on the night of your program.
 Participants without completed forms will not be allowed to take part in the program.

 Museum Family Sleepover Packing List